DevonNoer/CryptoClustering/README.md

 This contains the csv file containing the data used in this project.
 ## Steps
 -Load in and transform and scale the data <br>
--Using the elbow method find the best value for k -Cluster the data based on the best value of k
+-Using the elbow method find the best value for k <br>
+-Cluster the data based on the best value of k <br>
--Use PCA to go to three features
+-Use PCA to go to three features <br>
--Find the best k value for the pca data
+-Find the best k value for the pca data <br>
--Cluster the pca data from the best k value
+-Cluster the pca data from the best k value <br>
--Compare and analyze the data
+-Compare and analyze the data <br>
 ## Results
 The elbow curve graph with the orignal data
 ![Image](CryptoClustering/Graphs/Elbow_Curve.png)